17th Santosham Film Awards

-The 17th Santosham Film Awards is an awards ceremony held at Hyderabad, India on 29 September 2019 recognized the best films and performances from the Tollywood films and music released in 2018, along with special honors for lifetime contributions and a few special awards.
+The 17th Santosham Film Awards was an awards ceremony held at Hyderabad, India on 29 September 2019 recognized the best films and performances from the Tollywood films and music released in 2018, along with special honors for lifetime contributions and a few special awards.
 The awards are annually presented by Santosham magazine.
 It was live telecasted on 99TV network and was re-telecasted on Zee Telugu and Zee Cinemalu.